robdmc/consecution/docs/ref/consecution.rst

 Node
 ----
 Nodes are the fundamental processing unit in consecution.
-A node is created by subclassing from the `consecution.Node` class.
+A node is created by inheriting from the `consecution.Node` class.
 You are free to declare as many attributes and methods on a node class as you wish.
 You should not override the constructor unless you really know what you're doing.
 Instead, any initialization you wish to perform can be carried out in the `.begin()` method.